JOJ0/discodos/sphinx/source/QUICKSTART.md

 ## User's Manual

-Even more details on what DiscoDOS can do is found in the [DiscoDOS User's Manual](MANUAL.md).
-Consider the README page (you are on currently) as a quickstart guide and consult the User's Manual for advanced usage concepts.
+Even more details on what DiscoDOS can do is found in the [User's Manual](MANUAL.md).
+This quickstart guide should have given you a first impression on how things work, now consult the User's Manual for advanced usage concepts.
 You will also find some background info on how things work and why.